cristian-vijelie/dcn-rdma-lab/README.md

 #### RDMA MTU

 There is a difference between the Ethernet MTU and the RDMA MTU.
-If the Ethernet MTU specifies the maxcimum length of a packet that includes headers, the RDMA MTU specifies the maximum length of the payload.
+If the Ethernet MTU specifies the maximum length of a packet that includes headers, the RDMA MTU specifies the maximum length of the payload.

 ### Write